eilandert/dockerized/apache-phpfpm/README.md

 * use CACHE=yes to enable apache caching
 * use TZ=Europe/Amsterdam (for example) to set timezone
 * variables A2ENMOD A2DISMOD A2ENCONF A2DISCONF (changes are persistent if you mount /etc/apache2)
+* use MODE=fpm for using php-fpm (default)
 * use MODE=mod for using mod_php instead of php-fpm.
 Apache2 will be set to mpm_prefork.
-* use MODE=multi to enable running multiple PHP versions.
-Need to pull the multi-tag docker
+* use MODE=multi to enable running multiple php-fpm versions.
+You'll need to pull the multi-tag docker
 * in multimode set PHP56=yes PHP72=yes PHP74=yes PHP80=yes to enable specific versions.

 See [docker-compose.yml](https://github.com/eilandert/dockerized/blob/master/apache-phpfpm/docker-compose.yml) for examples.